LSU soccer splits opening weekend, blows out Southeastern in the second leg of doubleheader

 Sunday Night

 Clear to partly cloudy.
-Areas of patchy fog.
-Low 57F.
-Winds SW at 10 to 15 mph.
+Areas of patchy fog developing.
+Low around 55F.
+Winds SW at 10 to 20 mph.

 Wind: SSW @ 14 mph